MegaArman/toscanini/API/lib/readme.md

 ### selectInstrument(instrumentName)
-The iterator is set to the first measure of the instrument part specified by instrumentName (ex: "Violin")
+The iterator is set to the first measure of the instrument part specified by instrumentName (ex: "Violin") Throws an exception if no instrument of instrumentName is found.
+Use getInstrumentNames() to be safe.

+### getInstrumentNames()
+gets the names of the instruments in the score (returns as an array)

 ### next()
 The iterator moves to the next "symbol" (note(s) or rest) and returns an object to represent that symbol, for example: